glpi-project/doc/source/modules/overview/status.rst

 Modifying an element's status can be done either from the element's form or using mass actions.

-A :ref:`report <gestion-rapports>` can display a summary of status sorted by asset types. :ref:`Global search on inventory <recherche-globale-inventaire>` allows to query inventory elements by status.
+A :ref:`report <gestion-rapports>` can display a summary of statuses sorted by asset types. :ref:`Global search on inventory <recherche-globale-inventaire>` allows to query inventory elements by status.